 10 years following a divorce, my ex who is still paying spousal support has earned a large sum of money by exercising stock options.
 Am I entitled to some of this money?

-Asked about 1 month ago in Haliburton, Ontario
+Asked 3 months ago in Haliburton, Ontario

 Categories: Family Law